Anyone who is publishing with Amazon Kindle Direct Publishing (KDP) knows about free ebook promotion.

-What some may not know is that free ebooks for Kindle has now become another little industry in itself, as sites pop up all over the internet, listing and promoting these free ebook offerings.
+What some may not know is that free ebooks for Kindle have now become another little industry in itself.

 On top of this, for Kindle Unlimited subscribers, free ebooks are of little interest or value.

-I have tried a lot of ways of using the free days for my own books.
+I have tried a lot of ways of using the free days for my books.

-From simply booking a couple of days with no promotion at all, to carefully planned and promoted offerings.
+From merely booking a couple of days with no promotion at all, to carefully planned and promoted offerings.

 I have also experimented with different days of the week and of the month.